Douglas, Cork: Commerce

 The village centre of Douglas has two principal commercial streets, East Douglas Street and West Douglas Street, which are situated approximately 300m apart.
 Retail activity is also centred around two shopping centres, Douglas Court Shopping Centre and Douglas Village Shopping Centre.
-"Douglas Court" (anchored by Dunnes Stores) was built in the early-1990s, and "Douglas Village" (anchored by Tesco, Marks and Spencer and TK Maxx) was originally developed in the mid-1970s and was the second shopping centre ever built in Ireland.
+"Douglas Court" (anchored by Dunnes Stores) was built in the early-1990s, and "Douglas Village" was originally developed in the mid-1970s and was the second shopping centre ever built in Ireland.

-Douglas was formerly the site of the headquarters of Cork and Limerick Savings Bank.
-However, this bank was merged into Trustee Savings Bank in 1992.
-The former headquarters was initially still used for regional administration, but this function was transferred to a new building in Cork Airport Business Park.

 A farmers market is held every Saturday morning outside the Douglas Village Shopping Centre entrance.

 Demographics

 In the 2011 census, the percentage of Irish nationals living in Douglas was 88.8%.
 UK nationals accounted for 1.7%; Polish nationals 3.2%; Lithuanians 0.6%; other EU nationals 2.1%; other nationals 2.9%; and 0.7% did not state their nationality.

 In the 2016 census, 78.6% of residents of the Douglas electoral division identified as Catholic, 8% were members of other religions, 12% had no religion and less than 1% did not state a religion.
 In the same census, 86.2% of electoral division residents identified as white Irish, 8.3% were other whites, 1% were black, 1.7% Asian or Asian Irish, 1.4% were of other ethnicities, and 1% did not state an ethnicity.